Introduction

 Etiology

-Ethylene glycol toxicity is most commonly due to ingestion.
-It has fairly limited dermal absorption, unlike other alcohols, such as methanol.[2]
+Ethylene glycol toxicity is most commonly due to ingestion, although it has fairly limited dermal absorption, unlike other alcohols, such as methanol.[2]
 Most exposures are intentional as suicide attempts or, occasionally, for inebriation.
 Children who may ingest antifreeze while exploring their environments may be prone to consuming significantly toxic amounts due to its sweet taste.[3]

 Epidemiology

-Individuals at risk include toddlers and young children exploring their environment, patients with alcohol use disorder, and suicidal individuals.[1]
+Individuals at risk include toddlers and young children exploring their environment, patients with alcohol use disorder, and individuals wanting to end their lives.[1]
 According to the Annual Report of the American Association of Poison Control Centers' National Poison Data System, the number of case mentions of ethylene glycol in 2016 was 6,374.
-Most of these cases were in adults greater than 20 years old and were intentional.[4]
-Children under 12 comprised 686 of the 6374 cases, with 13 unknown child-age cases.[4]
+Most of these cases were intentional in adults older than 20.[4]
+Children younger than 12 comprised 686 of the 6374 cases, with 13 unknown child-age cases.[4]

 Pathophysiology

-Like ethanol and methanol, metabolism begins with gastric mucosal alcohol dehydrogenase.
-It occurs primarily in the liver through serial oxidation by alcohol dehydrogenase and aldehyde dehydrogenase, with each step reducing NAD+ to NADH.
+Like ethanol and methanol, metabolism begins with gastric mucosal alcohol dehydrogenase and occurs primarily in the liver through serial oxidation by alcohol dehydrogenase and aldehyde dehydrogenase, with each step reducing nicotinamide adenine dinucleotide (NAD+) to NAD with hydrogen (NADH).
 Ethylene glycol is first oxidized by alcohol dehydrogenase to glycolaldehyde, which is then oxidized by aldehyde dehydrogenase to glycolic acid, primarily responsible for the associated metabolic acidosis.
 Glycolic acid is then oxidized to glyoxylic by glycolic acid oxidase or lactate dehydrogenase due to its resemblance to lactate.
 Glyoxylic acid is a precursor for oxalic acid, the nephrotoxic metabolite, and for the nontoxic metabolites α-hydroxy-β-ketoadipic acid and glycine, which is further converted to hippuric acid.
 Thiamine is a cofactor in the production of α-hydroxy-β-ketoadipic acid, and pyridoxine and magnesium are cofactors in glycine production.[1][8][9][10]

 Toxicokinetics